RyuAmakaze/Q-LLP/README.md

 ### Dedicated output qubits

 Setting `config.NUM_OUTPUT_QUBITS` to a value greater than zero adds additional qubits that are measured for class prediction.
+When the value is zero, the model instead groups the highest-order qubits of the feature register using `ceil(log2(NUM_CLASSES))` bits to obtain class probabilities, so no extra qubits are required.
 Circuit simulation is still enabled automatically when entangling layers or multiple parameterized layers are used.
 When only a single non-entangling layer is present, class probabilities for the output qubits are computed analytically for improved performance.
 When using dedicated output qubits, the training labels are converted to probability vectors of length `2 ** NUM_OUTPUT_QUBITS` so that the loss computation matches the model output.